Employee Ownership Trusts (EOT)

 What are the advantages of selling to an EOT?

-There are many advantages for shareholders, some of which we’ve highlighted below.
+There are many advantages for shareholders:

-• Not all shareholders are required to sell their shares to the EOT
+• Not all shareholders are required to sell their shares to the EOT.

-• The directors can remain in situ post-disposal and can continue to receive market-competitive remuneration packages
+• The directors can remain in situ post-disposal, and can continue to receive market-competitive remuneration packages.

-• The EOT is generally seen as a “friendlier purchaser” which means the sale process may be quicker, with potentially lower fees.
+• The EOT is generally seen as a “friendlier purchaser”, which means the sale process may be quicker, with potentially lower fees.

 What are the advantages for the company and employees?